sybrands-place/ai/README.md

 ... // app stuff here
 ```

-This is the same way that you'd initialize Firebase for use in any Flutter project, so it should be familiar to existing FlutterFire users.

-Now you're ready to create an instance of the Vertex provider:
+With Firebase properly initialized in your Flutter app, you're now ready to create an instance of the Vertex provider:

 ```dart
 class ChatPage extends StatelessWidget {